darwin-morocho/flutter-meedu/website/docs/docs/screen-utils.md

 # Screen Utils
 When use:
-- When you want to check if the current device is a tablet or smartphone.
+- If you want to check if the current device is a tablet or smartphone.
 - Check the device orientation.
 - Get the app Theme.
 - Get Text Theme.